nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/discounts.md

 The last setting is for limitation discount usage.
 For instance, this discount can be applied once per customer.

 Often you need to sell more items of the certain product.
 In this case, to encourage your customers to buy several items of that, you can offer them a discount.
-Let’s consider how to use the discount - Buy one item and get 50% on the second in your nopCommerce store.
+Let's consider how to use the discount - Buy one item and get 50% on the second in your nopCommerce store.

 ![edit-discount-details](_static/discounts/buy_1.png)